thebalu/teachersystem/README.md

 code ``200 OK``.

 ## Check if a teacher id is valid
 Given a teacher id, check if a teacher with such an id really exists.
-If it does, return their basic info.
-If not, respond with `{not_found: "Teacher with given number not found."}`.
+If it does, return their basic info (and status code `302 Found`.
+If not, respond with `{not_found: "Teacher with given number not found."}`, and code `404 Not Found`.

 ``GET /check_teacher?api_key=asd&tnum=123456``